CarlitoBriganteNT/parklezbot/README.md

 All extras included in this documentation folder are not supported anymore, they're just pieces of code I used somewhere in the project timeline.

-anime_module.py may be a little complicated, so I brought some explaination in anime module folder.
+anime_module.py comes with some explaination inside /documentation folder.

 You can deleted all the .txt files in case you want to do so. common_functions.py will re-create it if needed by any plugin.